marksibrahim/why-calculus-works/goodies/probability.md

 For complex numbers with positive real component, ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/5ec163a2e987909af37e1f8d6975b7080f8278e8 "{\displaystyle \Gamma \(z\)=\int \_{0}^{\infty }x^{z-1}e^{-x}\,\mathrm {d} x.}")

 This ends up popping up in many distributions, especially beta!

+# Dirac

+The dirac function is zero everywhere except at a single point and integrates to one.
+This makes it a nice probability density function clustering entirely around a single point.